Consignments & Appraisals

 New Hampshire Antique Co-op has the experience, the expertise, the customer loyalty and the right setting to sell nearly any type of antique, collectible or vintage item.
 We display your items and have the ability to show items off at their best in our architect-designed shop, featuring varied room settings, showcases and galleries.
 Options for conservation/restoration services are available to assist in helping you to gain higher sales results.
-We also offer online selling options through Ruby Lane and 1stdibs.
+We also offer online selling options through Ruby Lane, 1stdibs and askART.

 By selling your antiques at NHAC, you are guaranteed results.
 The asking price of your items will be reviewed with you first.
-Consigning objects brings more peace of mind than selling via auction because you will already know the selling price in advance.
+Consigning objects brings more peace of mind than selling via auction because you will know the asking price in advance.

 NHAC is recognized as an exceptional, unique shop with knowledgeable staff and effective marketing strategies.
 Whether you have a single item, a collection or an entire estate, New Hampshire Antique Co-op can handle your needs.